chaunceygardiner/weewx-loopdata/docs/troubleshooting.md

 * **The report's stanza must set `lang`** (or inherit it from `[StdReport] [[Defaults]]`).
 * **Restart weewxd** — a report's texts are read once at startup.
+* **Month names and the decimal point are a separate matter.**  Those come from the machine's locale rather than from a lang file, and `lang = de` is not a locale name — so a fully German page can still say `June` and `12.3`, on the report's own pages just as much as in `loop-data.txt`.
+See [Month names and decimal points](i18n.html#month-names-and-decimal-points).
+Values rendered in the wrong language altogether, changing from one packet to the next, was a defect fixed in 7.4.
 * **This needs loopdata 6.4 or later.**

 ## Aggregate values look slightly off